A/B Testing Statistics Made Simple

 Confidence level and confidence interval, that we discussed above, belong to frequentist approach to A/B testing.

-However, some of the testing engines (VWO or Google Experiments) use Bayesian probabilities to evaluate A/B test results.
+However, some testing engines (VWO or Google Experiments) use Bayesian probabilities to evaluate A/B test results.

 Frequentist and Bayesian reasoning are two different approaches to analyzing statistical data and making decisions based on it.